dacdao1/Electronjs-SWE-Senior-Project/README.md

 There are two ways that you can run this program.

-1) To run it without using any command line or "magic" ways that most software engineer would know.
+1) To run it without using any command line is to do the following.

 Download this entire repository and then open the folder Electronjs-SWE-Senior-Project.
 Once you are in the folder, please click the dist folder.
 Once you are in the dist folder, please click win-unpacked folder.
 Within that folder find the below file that have the same icon.